 Change Language tool makes it easy to apply a specific spellchecking language to an entire presentation or in selected slides, textboxes or text.

-To run Change Language tool, click Change Language button on Add-Ins ribbon:
+To run Change Language tool, click its button on Add-Ins ribbon in PowerPoint:

 To change the language of the entire presentation, select “Entire presentation” from Where list.
 Use the following suboptions: